Guardian: The Lonely and Great God

 Guardian: The Lonely and Great God is a South Korean television series starring Gong Yoo in the title role, alongside Kim Go-eun, Lee Dong-wook, Yoo In-na, and Yook Sung-jae.
-Written by Kim Eun-sook, the series aired on TVN from December 2, 2016, to January 21, 2017.
+Written by Kim Eun-sook, the series aired on tvN from December 2, 2016, to January 21, 2017.

 Its final episode recorded an 18.68% nationwide audience share, making it the seventh highest-rated drama in Korean cable television history.
 It received critical acclaim and became a cultural phenomenon in South Korea.
 The series won numerous awards, including the Grand Prize (Daesang) for writer Kim Eun-sook and Best Actor for Gong Yoo at the 53rd Baeksang Arts Awards.

+On 26 March 2026, tvN announced that the core cast would reunite for a "new travel-format" reunion show that would be scheduled to air in the first half of 2026, celebrating its 10th anniversary since airing.

 Plot

 Kim Shin (Gong Yoo), a decorated military general from the Goryeo Dynasty, is framed as a traitor and killed by the young king.
 Years after his death, he is cursed by the Almighty to stay immortal forever, enduring the pain of seeing his loved ones die as punishment for the soldiers he killed to protect his country.
 Kim Shin becomes an immortal goblin, helping people with his powers and being a kind man despite his tragic past.
-The only person that can end his immortality is the Goblin's bride, who can do so by pulling the sword.
+The only person that can end his immortality is the Goblin's bride, who can pull the sword that has been embedded in him.

 Ji Eun-tak (Kim Go-eun), a high school student, has a bubbly personality despite her tragic life.
 She can see ghosts, but tries to ignore them.
 Eun-tak summons the Goblin by chance and their fates begin to entwine.
 The Goblin's nephew, Yoo Deok-hwa (Yook Sung-jae), leases the Goblin's house to a Grim Reaper (Lee Dong-wook) and the two end up living under the same roof.
-Eun-tak starts working a part-time job at a chicken store managed by a charismatic young woman named Sunny (Yoo In-na).
+Eun-tak starts working a part-time job at a chicken restaurant managed by a charismatic young woman named Sunny (Yoo In-na).